Last Revised: 2011-09-01

 SECTION 3.
 Expenditures

-WSHEMA Partnership-generated funds will be managed and administered by the NCPP and expenditures shall only be for purposes related to WSHEMA goals.
-The NCPP shall be accountable to the Steering Committee in these matters.
+WSHEMA Partnership generated funds will be managed and administered by NCPP and expenditures shall only be for purposes related to WSHEMA goals.
+NCPP shall be accountable to the Steering Committee in these matters.

 SECTION 4.
 Budget